Community Action

 Application Assessment Timeline

-Applications can be submitted throughout the year.
-Applications that meet the Community Action Grant criteria will be assessed at Tasmanian Community Fund Board meetings held in: February, April, June, August, October, and December 2026.
+Applications that meet the Community Action Grant criteria will be assessed at Tasmanian Community Fund Board meetings held in: February, April, and June 2026.

 Cut-off dates for assessment at the next Board Meeting: